-Thus to achieve the correct superselection description of the vacuum manifold $R_{\rm YM}$, any coherent Hilbert space ${\cal H}_n$ would be restricted in the Minkowskian {\it coordinate} space.
+Thus to achieve the correct superselection description of the vacuum manifold $R_{\rm YM}$, any coherent Hilbert space ${\cal H}_n$ would be {\it effectively} restricted in the Minkowskian {\it coordinate} space.
 The scalar product in such Hilbert spaces looks as following: \be 2\pi \int \limits_{0}^{r_1} f(r)g(r)r^2dr; \quad f(r),~ g(r)\in {\cal H}_n; \quad r=\sqrt{x^2+y^2} \ee (in cylindrical coordinates introduced in the Minkowskian space).
-The upper limit $r_1$ in the above Lebesgue integral can be evaluated as $r_1\to 0\sim O(\epsilon(\infty))$, i.e. it is enough small, but not zero.
+The upper limit $r_1$ in the above Lebesgue integral can be evaluated as $r_1\sim O(\epsilon(0))$, i.e. it is enough small, but not zero.
 Note that the integration in the interval $[r_1,\infty]$ gives a vanishing contribution due to discussed above thinning and mutual mergering topological domains at large distances.

 It is easy to see (this, perhaps, will be done in the one of future studies the author plans) that ``thinning'' domain walls inside $R_{\rm YM}$ at distances $r\to\infty$ (with accompanying tunelling effects between topological domains inside this vacuum manifold) promotes the infrared topological confinement in the spirit \cite{Azimov} i.e. surviving only ``small'' Gribov multipliers $v^{(n)} ({\bf x})$ in quark and gluonic Green functions in all the orders of the perturbation theory.
 And it is the one of important gains of that ``thinning'', especially because such infrared topological confinement implies \cite{Pervush2} the confinement of gluons and quarks in the sense as it is realized ordinary in theoretical physic.